 Check to see if the new biometric residence permits apply to your situation.
 This guide explains how a BRP stores your personal data and how to report a problem.

-WHAT IS A BRP?
+WHAT IS BRP UK?
 Biometric identity cards are immigration documents.

 BRPs are about the same size as the new style photo-driving licence in the United Kingdom.